-The PDSR should include the specification of specify the management system that is established and implemented by the package designer, as required in accordance with para.
+The PDSR should specify the management system established and implemented by the package designer, in accordance with para.
 306 of the Transport Regulations, to demonstrate compliance with the relevant provisions of the Transport Regulations.

 The management system should be commensurate with the complexity of the package design and should include a reliable document control system.